Dosage Form: capsule

-Pediatrics: Dronabinol Capsules is not recommended for AIDS-related anorexia in pediatric patients because it has not been studied in this population.
+Pediatrics: Dronabinol capsules are not recommended for AIDS-related anorexia in pediatric patients because it has not been studied in this population.
 The pediatric dosage for the treatment of chemotherapy-induced emesis is the same as in adults.
-Caution is recommended in prescribing Dronabinol Capsules for children because of the psychoactive effects.
+Caution is recommended in prescribing Dronabinol capsules for children because of the psychoactive effects.

-Dronabinol Capsules should be used with caution when administered to elderly patients with dementia, who are at increased risk for falls as a result of their underlying disease state which may be exacerbated by the central nervous system effects of somnolence and dizziness associated with Dronabinol Capsules.
-These patients should be monitored closely and placed on fall precautions prior to initiating Dronabinol therapy.
+Dronabinol capsules should be used with caution when administered to elderly patients with dementia, who are at increased risk for falls as a result of their underlying disease state which may be exacerbated by the central nervous system effects of somnolence and dizziness associated with Dronabinol capsules.
+These patients should be monitored closely and placed on fall precautions prior to initiating Dronabinol capsule therapy.
 In antiemetic studies, no difference in efficacy was apparent in patients >55 years old.

 Indications and Usage for Dronabinol

-Dronabinol Capsules is contraindicated in any patient who has a known sensitivity to Dronabinol Capsules or any of its ingredients.
-It contains cannabinoid and sesame oil and should never be used by patients allergic to these substances.
+Dronabinol capsules are contraindicated in any patient who has a known sensitivity to Dronabinol capsules or any of their ingredients.
+Dronabinol capsules contain cannabinoid and sesame oil and should never be used by patients allergic to these substances.

-Information for Patients: Patients receiving treatment with Dronabinol Capsules should be alerted to the potential for additive central nervous system depression if Dronabinol Capsules is used concomitantly with alcohol or other CNS depressants such as benzodiazepines and barbiturates.
+Information for Patients: Patients receiving treatment with Dronabinol capsules should be alerted to the potential for additive central nervous system depression if Dronabinol capsules are used concomitantly with alcohol or other CNS depressants such as benzodiazepines and barbiturates.